Data Science BSc (Hons)

 Are you a natural problem solver?
 Explore how data provides invaluable business guidance.
-Use your eye for detail to shape the future of industry on a degree awarded initial accreditation by BCS, The Chartered Institute for IT.
+Use your eye for detail to shape the future of industry on a degree awarded initial accreditation by BCS, The Chartered Institute for IT (subject to re-approval).

 Could you pinpoint meaning in big batches of data?
 Or see the bigger picture framed in figures?
 Put your analytical mind to the challenge and thrive in a job role that’s in great demand.

 Data helps shape the solutions businesses need to be successful.
 From insights to infrastructure, you’ll find your excellent diagnostic skills can help develop the answers businesses are looking for to boost growth and profit.